Simulation of a Stochastic Model for the AKAR4 reaction network

 The Stochastic Model

 When the copy number of molecular species in a reaction network system (AKAR4 in our case) is low, we cannot model the amount of molecules deterministically (e.g., with an ODE model), because the stochasticity in the reactions that take place cannot be ignored.
 In particular, the time at which reactions take place is random, as well as the specific reactions that take place (i.e., what pair of molecules react).
-To model such system we can use the master equation: we model the (integer) number of each molecule species in the system (e.g., proteins) and how the number of each molecule type (randomly) evolves in time.
-We can easily sample trajectories from this stochastic model using the Gillespie’s Stochastic Simulation algorithm.
+To model such system we can use the chemical master equation (CME): we model the (integer) number of each molecule species in the system (e.g., proteins) and how the number of each molecule type (randomly) evolves in time, as a Markov jump process.
+We can easily sample trajectories from this stochastic model using Gillespie’s Stochastic Simulation algorithm.
 Given the current amount of each molecular species in the system at a given time point, we can sample the time at which the next reaction takes place and we can sample the type of reaction (i.e., what pair of molecules react).

 To obtain the stochastic model for the reaction network, we need to determine the reaction propensities.
-These can be derived from the reaction rate coefficients (which are the parameters that we usually use in our models and on which we perform uncertainty quantification).
+These can be derived from the reaction rate coefficients: the parameters that we usually use in our models, and on which we perform uncertainty quantification.
 To derive the reaction propensities we referred to this article.

 Load the Model